 This scheme has been established to acknowledge the growing importance of international and interdisciplinary team approaches to discoveries and bringing benefits to people with a brain tumour faster.

-development for medulloblastoma
+New drug development for medulloblastoma

 Primary Investigator: Professor Louis Chesler, Institute of Cancer Research